 Ahmed Nabil Ahmed

 Ahmed is a Ph.D.
-Candidate, Former Diplomat and Part-time Lecturer at the Center for Peace Study Wayne State University.
+Candidate, Former Diplomat and Part-time Lecturer at the Center for Peace and Conflict Study, Wayne State University.
 He is broadly interested in regional security theory, especially in the Middle East, civil war and military technology.
 Ahmed was also a diplomat for twelve years.
 He served in different countries, such as Libya (2009-2012) during the emergence of the Libyan revolution and in Washington DC (2014-2018).

 Ahmed’s research focus is on the impact of military technology on civil wars.
 He also studies the diplomatic tools used to settle conflicts and the factors that impact regional security cooperation and the formation of alliances.